HJU-Group/code-style/php.md

 private function cleanDataFromSystem()
 ```

-### Where it makes sense should be prefixed by a verb
+### Where it makes sense names should be prefixed by a verb

 * get
 * set